 The Historical Society presents a variety of events and programs throughout the year.
 We invite you to join us - you'll always learn something new!

 The Making History Greater series features scholars, authors, and historians who are currently working on telling new stories about the complexity of our region’s history.
-Synagogues of Greater Philadelphia will take place on Thursday, March 21, 2019.
+Capital Sin: Murder in Montgomery County will take place on Thursday, October 24, 2019.
 The evening will begin at 6:30 with a social gathering and light refreshments.
 The presentation will begin at 7:00 pm and last for about an hour with time for questions at the end.
 This program is free and open to the public.